sanntidT19/Elevator/README.md

 - If one elevator with orders loses connection to the others:
 	- Need to assume that the elevator went down, and distribute the external orders that was queued for it.
 	- The isolated elevator should assume that all the other elevators have gone down and take over all the queued orders for the other elevators.
-A little overkill, but its so far the only way.
+A little overkill (not required)

 - The lost elevator connects back with the others after some time:
 	- Both the isolated elevator and one of the elevators in the group are now masters, but only one master